fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v1.0.12/Register-AzureRmAutomationDscNode.md

 # Register-AzureRmAutomationDscNode

 ## SYNOPSIS
-Registers an azure_2 virtual machine as a DSC node for an Automation account.
+Registers an Azure virtual machine as a DSC node for an Automation account.

 ## SYNTAX